-- A heart attack can occur if a blood clot completely blocks one of these arteries.
+- A heart attack can occur if a blood clot stops the flow of blood through one of these arteries.

 - Unstable angina refers to chest pain and other warning signs that a heart attack may happen soon.
 It is most often caused by blood clots in the arteries.

-Certain patients may be given drugs to break up the clot if the artery is completely blocked.
-These drugs are called thrombolytics, or clot busting drugs.
+Some people may be given drugs to break up the clot if the artery is completely blocked.
+These drugs are called thrombolytics, or clot-busting drugs.

-- These drugs should be given within 3 hours of when the patient first felt chest pain.
+- These drugs should be given within 3 hours of when the chest pain first occurs.